Author |

 wordfuzzychinaeggs

-_________________ [-Point Jumper-][-Privateer Elite-][-Summus Dux-][-Praeclarae-]
+[-Point Jumper-][-Privateer Elite-][-Summus Dux-][-Praeclarae-]

 [img(RIP MY SIGNATURE DELETED AFTER 7 YEARS/img]